noyeosa-obazee/battleship/README.md

 # Battleship 🚢

+[🔴 **Play the Live Demo**] (https://noyeosa-obazee.github.io/battleship/)

 A browser-based implementation of the classic strategy game Battleship.
-Built with vanilla JavaScript using Test-Driven Development (TDD) principles.
+Built with HTML, CSS and Vanilla JS.

 ## 📝 About